Three Simple Ways to Think About Your Career and Interviews

 To get a top job, you must stop just telling stories about yourself and start acting like the answer to their business problems.
 Moving past just "being yourself" means you realize an interview is a serious business deal, not a friendly meeting.

-By switching your focus from just telling stories to actively Showing Proof with Evidence, you change from being a financial risk to being a necessary asset.
-When you provide clear Proof of Work, you connect their needs with your skills, showing them you are a guaranteed good investment.
+Shifting from just telling stories to Showing Proof with Evidence is what changes you from a financial risk to a necessary asset.
+When you provide clear Proof of Work, you connect their needs with your skills, showing them hiring you is a guaranteed good investment.